katsuhisamaruyama/ChangeMacroRecorder/README.md

 ChangeMacroRecorder is intended to be embedded into the user (your) program that utilizes (analyzing, visualizing, etc.) recorded fine-grained code changes.
 It provides three important interfaces that are included in the `package org.jtool.macrorecorder.recorder`.

-#### IMacroRecorder - Interface of the single instance that records change macros
+##### -- Recording change macros

 The single instance can be obtained from the invocation as `MacroRecorder.getInstance()`.

-    public interface IMacroRecorder {
+    package org.jtool.macrorecorder.recorder;

     /**
-         * Returns the compressor that compresses change macros.
-         * @return the macro compressor
+    * An interface for recording change macros that were performed on Eclipse.
     */
-        public IMacroCompressor getMacroCompressor();
+    public interface IMacroRecorder {

         /**
+         * Adds a listener that receives a change macro event.
+         * @param listener the event listener to be added */ public void addMacroListener(IMacroListener listener);

+        /**
-         * Sets a compressor that compresses change macros.
+         * Removes a listener that receives a change macro event.
-         * @param compressor the compressor
+         * @param listener the event listener to be removed */ public void removeMacroListener(IMacroListener listener);
-         */
-        public void setMacroCompressor(IMacroCompressor compressor);

         /**
          * Starts the recording of change macros.